 One of the main reasons for the establishment of the US Holocaust Memorial Museum (USHMM) is to make available a collection of information about the atrocious realities of the Holocaust so that future generations can learn about the harsh reality of this dark period of world history.
-What makes the Mediator so valuable is its ability to search through many kinds of information in one's natural language in a uniform way.
+What makes the Mediator so valuable is its ability to search through many kinds of information in a uniform way.